Local Union Finances Roles, Responsibilities and Best Practices

 9. All cheques must be processed in timely manner, including any government remittances, to omit incurring interest charges.

-Pre-Authorized and On-line Payments:
+Pre-Authorized Payments:

 2. For pre-authorized payments the local must still receive a detailed invoice from the provider and the authorization steps as noted above for cheques, should be followed.
 It is recommended that a copy of the bank statement where this pre-authorized payment appears be printed and signed by both the president and the secretary treasurer to ensure it has the proper approval and attached to the detailed invoice.